twuebker/cowboygame/README.md

 Cowboygame is a 2D adventure where you, the protagonist, spawn in a Western world to shoot monsters for score.
 The game features an immersive environment with a map, day and night cycle, various monster types, animations, and interactive menus.

-It was developed with by Arthur, Peng, and Theo for the Introduction to Game Development Course at the Leibniz University Hannover during Winter Semester 2023/2024.
+It was developed with by Artur, Peng, and Theo for the *Introduction to Game Development* Course at the Leibniz University Hannover during Winter Semester 2023/2024.
 The game is written in the Unity Engine.

 ## Features